-Residential rental providers (landlords) have certain responsibilities for gas and electrical safety.
+Rental providers have certain responsibilities for gas and electrical safety.
 Gas and electrical appliances need to be regularly checked and maintained.
 Rental providers should make sure that gas appliances are working safely.
 Renters are encouraged to keep an eye on appliances to identify any problems.

 On this page:

-Other pages have information about urgent repairs, setting up utilities and replacing appliances.
+Other pages have information about information for urgent repairs, setting up utilities and replacing appliances.

 Gas leaks are urgent repairs